Zaatari Refugee Camp

 Pearson Fellow Alum

-Lauren Lochocki, MPP'19, is an international affairs and trade analyst at the US Government Accountability Office (GAO).
+Lauren Lochocki, MPP'19, is a senior analyst at the US Government Accountability Office (GAO).

 While at Harris Public Policy, she also completed a consulting engagement for a strategic plan to open a summer camp for refugees in Hyde Park.
 She also interned at an agriculture-technology (agtech) company in Nairobi, Kenya, where she conducted research on the impact of an SMS messaging system that sends agricultural advice to smallholder farmers.